MuckRock/muckrock/README.md

 4. Set up the javascript run `inv npm "install"` and `inv npm "run build"`
 5. Start the docker images - `inv up`
 This will build and start all of the docker images using docker-compose.
 The invoke tasks specify the `local.yml` configuration file for docker-compose.
 If you would like to run docker-compose commands directly, set the environment variable `export COMPSE_FILE=local.yml`.
-6. Set `dev.muckrock.com` to point to localhost - `sudo echo "127.0.0.1   dev.muckrock.com" >> /etc/hosts`
+6. Set `dev.muckrock.com` to point to localhost - `echo "127.0.0.1   dev.muckrock.com" | sudo tee -a /etc/hosts`
 7. Enter `dev.muckrock.com` into your browser - you should see the MuckRock home page.

 ## Docker info